How do humans develop cognitively, emotionally, socially and morally from infancy to the end stages of life?

 Developmental psychology is the scientific study of change and stability in humans across the life span.
 Students studying developmental psychology at Emmanuel learn about physical development, cognitive development and social development in infancy, childhood, adolescence, adulthood and older adulthood.
 Students will also learn how to apply this knowledge to help people of all ages live to their full potential.

-2016-2017 Academic Catalog to find course titles, numbers and descriptions.
-Requirements for a B.A. in Psychology
+View the 2019-2020 Academic Catalog to find course titles, numbers and descriptions.

 Take two of the three developmental age period classes listed below:

 Take one of the applied development classes listed below: